PaymentSuite/paymentsuite/README.md

 Paymentsuite is a suite of payment Bundles built on top of Symfony and under [MIT](http://opensource.org/licenses/MIT) license.

+### Important

+This branch is intended to be used with symfony 2.8 and php 5.6.

 ### Tags

 * Use last unstable version ( alias of `dev-master` ) to stay always in last